christionbradley/435-group-proj/Report.md

 If an algorithm parallelizes well, then increasing the number of processes should continue to decrease the computation time.

-- Weak scaling (increase problem size, increase number of processors) We will inncrease the size of the array (128, 1024, and 8192) alongside increasing the number of processes (2, 4, 8, 16, 32, 64) in order to determine how well these algorithms can be parallelized.
+- Weak scaling (increase problem size, increase number of processors) We will increase the size of the array (128, 1024, and 8192) alongside increasing the number of processes (2, 4, 8, 16, 32, 64) in order to determine how well these algorithms can be parallelized.